-Pay for Performance Philosophy Evident in 2021 Pay Mix
+Pay for Performance Philosophy Evident in 2024 Pay Mix

 The overarching goal of our compensation philosophy and incentive plan design is to motivate management and to align their interests with those of our shareholders.
-Accordingly, each of our NEOs receives the vast majority of pay from performance-based compensation tied to quantitative, objective metrics.
-In 2021, (i) approximately 68% of the Chief Executive Officer's targeted total direct compensation, and approximately 58% of the targeted total direct compensation for each of the other NEOs, was comprised of short-term and long-term incentives that were subject to corporate and individual performance and therefore at risk (annual non-equity incentive plan compensation and PRSUs) and (ii) approximately 88% of the Chief Executive Officer's targeted total direct compensation, and approximately 75% of the targeted total direct compensation for the other NEOs, was provided in the form of long-term equity compensation (PRSUs and RSUs).
+Accordingly, each of the Company's NEOs receives the majority of pay from performance-based compensation tied to quantitative, objective metrics, or tied to the value of our stock price.
+In 2024, (i) approximately 71% of the Chief Executive Officer's targeted total direct compensation, and approximately 52% of the targeted total direct compensation for each of the other NEOs, was comprised of short-term and long-term incentives that were subject to corporate and individual performance and therefore at risk (annual non-equity incentive plan compensation and PRSUs) and (ii) approximately 70% of the Chief Executive Officer's targeted total direct compensation, and approximately 55% of the targeted total direct compensation for the other NEOs, was provided in the form of long-term equity compensation (PRSUs and RSUs).

-The following graphs provide a snapshot of the elements of pay for our NEOs:
+The following graphs provide a snapshot of the elements of pay for the Company's NEOs: